proffalken/botonabudget/docs/index.md

 ## What's the end goal?

-By the time I'm finished, I want to have an Autonomously Guided Vehicle (AGV) with the following features:
+By the time I'm finished, I want to have an Autonomous Mobile Robot (AMR) with the following features:

    1. Fully managed and controlled via [ROS2](https://docs.ros.org/en/rolling/index.html)
    2. Knows where it is based on GPS